-The good news is that by continually aspiring, we’ll always be improving, and one of the vexing problems of business jargon (best practices) will vanish.
-The bad news is we’ll no longer be able to tout best practices as a good thing.
+The good news is that by continually aspiring, we will always be improving.
+One of the vexing problems of business jargon (best practices) will vanish.
+The bad news is we will no longer be able to tout best practices as a good thing.

-If we do tout them, we’ll simply be advertising the complacency for which we’ve settled.
+If we do tout them, we will simply be advertising the complacency for which we have settled.

 We can do better than that.